100 Beautiful Spanish Words

 Meaning: An Italian person.

-What Makes Spanish Beautiful And How Did We Pick These Words?
+What Makes Spanish Beautiful and How Did We Pick These Words?

 1. Bonita